Pope apology tour of Canada continues with stadium Mass

 By Philip Pullella and Tim Johnson

-EDMONTON, Alberta, July 26 (Reuters) - Pope Francis will say Mass for an expected crowd of 60,000 people on Tuesday, his first big open-air event on a trip to Canada centred around apologizing for the Catholic Church's role in residential schools that tried to erase native cultures.
+EDMONTON, Alberta, July 26 (Reuters) - Pope Francis celebrates a stadium Mass on Tuesday, his first big open-air event on a trip to Canada centred around apologizing for the Catholic Church's role in residential schools that tried to erase native cultures.

-The Mass takes place on the day the Roman Catholic Church marks the feast of the grandparents of Jesus.
+The Mass at Edmonton's Commonwealth Stadium takes place on the day the Roman Catholic Church marks the feast of the grandparents of Jesus.

 Francis is expected to repeat his frequent appeals to younger generations to cherish their elders and learn from them, a custom still revered in indigenous communities but waning in many Western societies.